 - The stock had to be issued after August 10, 1993.

-- Company issuing the stock has had less than $50 million in capitalization continuously from inception or August 10, 1993 through the point where the investment was made.
+- Company issuing the stock has had less than $50 million in total assets continuously from inception or August 10, 1993 through the point where the investment was made.

 - Certain redemptions can retroactively eliminate QSBS status.